ankured182/ankured182.github.io/_posts/2018-04-20-3-Things-I-learnt-From-Seth-Godin.markdown

 ![Imgur](https://i.imgur.com/PDRCa2Q.jpg)

-**Provide Value** The best way to market since a long itme is to provide so much value,that people getting talking about it and spreading your idea
+**Provide Value** The best way to market since a long itme has been to provide so much value,that people getting talking about it and spreading your idea

 **Build a tribe** Build a following of 1000 people in your social media i.e  youtube subscribers or twitter followers Once you build 1000 followers ,they will share and spread your ideas and promote you